BPLogger/BPLogger/README.md

 • Introduction

-Download the files from the github and extract them to your desktop or wherever you choose.
+Download the files from the github and extract them to your desktop or where-ever you choose.

 Run BPLogger and it will run a GUI to build your stub.